 - Usually, transports are not an emergency, but rather something we can talk about calmly at the time and make the best decision.

 If we transport during labor, I will go with you to the hospital and continue to advocate for your family and provide support as needed.
 Postpartum care continues in your home when you are released from the hospital.

 Aoki Birthing Care Philosophy

 I trust nature and the power of nature.
 We have all been born.
 I trust women's bodies.
 Women know how to birth.
 I respect women's choices.
 My job is to guard the spectrum of normal.
 If something outside of healthy presents itself, we talk about it.
 Even though we may make mutual decisions, the final decision making responsibility does fall upon the mother.
 The task of the mother is to live each day happily from the moment she finds out she is pregnant.
 The baby is traveling through one hundred million years of cellular growth and changes every week.
 When the baby wishes to live a radiant life, it begins labor to be born.
 Good posture, good diet, daily movements and happiness are key to a smooth labor, birth and recovery.
-The mother has all the strength, wisdom, power and confidence within to push through the hardest and most intense time of her life.
+The mother has all the strength, wisdom, power and confidence within to push through the most intense time of her life.
 When any challenges arise, she can look at that moment of time and own how she can overcome anything!
-We encourage fathers to participate in the only time this child will be born.
-They depend on him to witness how his family came to be.
-The first two hours postpartum is a crucial and delicate time for the mother & newborn, and we need the father to closely watch them while offering words of appreciation for the task she just accomplished.
-The father plays an instinctive role to secure the bonding as a family together as this is the time when the baby is calm and learns who to trust, depend on and believe in for the rest of its life.
+We encourage partners to participate in the only time this child will be born.
+They depend on you to witness how the family came to be.
+The first two hours postpartum is a crucial and delicate time for the mother & newborn, and we need the partner to closely watch them while offering words of appreciation for the task she just accomplished.
+The partner plays an instinctive role to secure the bonding as a family together as this is the time when the baby is calm and learns who to trust, depend on and believe in for the rest of its life.